qaribhaider/ollama-to-lmstudio-symlinks/README.md

 ## 🤝 Contributing

 Feel free to submit issues or pull requests to improve this tool!
+For details on building from source, system requirements, and an architecture overview, please see our [Contributing Guide](CONTRIBUTING.md).

 ## 📄 License